 They say that time is money, but if you use Excel, time is formulas, conditional formatting, and pivot tables.
-Knowing how to calculate time difference in Excel can make all the difference between spending hours or just a few minutes on a task.
+Knowing how to calculate the time difference between two different values in Excel can make all the difference between spending hours or just a few minutes on a task.

-The good news is that you don’t need to pull your hair out over time differences.
-With a few simple steps, you can become an Excel time difference calculation wizard!
+The good news is that you don’t need to pull your hair out over this.
+With a few simple steps, you can turn a simple Excel spreadsheet into a time duration calculator!

-In this article, we share a step-by-step guide on how to use 8 Excel’s built-in functions to calculate the difference between two times.
+However, if you’d like to learn how to create such a calculator on your own in Excel, continue exploring this step-by-step guide on how to use 8 Excel’s built-in functions to calculate the difference between two times.
 We also provide examples, tips, and tricks to help you understand the process better.

 Let’s get started!